AninditaBasu/indica/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: File a bug to help improve the API
-title: "[Bug] "
+title: "[Bug]: [Issue title] "
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'AninditaBasu'

 ---